armory/docs/content/en/docs/installation/armory-halyard.md

 ## Run in Kubernetes

-Armory Halyard can also be installed as a Kubernetes `StatefulSet`.
+Armory extended Halyard can also be installed as a Kubernetes `StatefulSet`.
 The advantage of running Halyard in the same cluster as Spinnaker is to get the same network access as Spinnaker itself in some locked down environments.

 ### Installing Daemon

-You can install Armory Halyard with the following manifest:
+You can install Armory extended Halyard with the following manifest:
 ```
 ---
 apiVersion: v1